compsigh/framework/03 Leadership processes.md

 Here's what we should do when welcoming a new leadership team member:

-- Everyone should have each other's phone numbers, USF email addresses, and calendar availabilities (at least for classes)
+- Everyone should have each other's phone numbers, USF email addresses, and [calendar availabilities](/Sharing%20calendar%20availabilities.md)
-- They should be added to the `#leadership` channel in the Discord (via the `@Leadership` role)
+- They should be added to the `#leadership` channel in the Discord (via the `@leadership` role)
+- They should be added to the `Leadership` GitHub team
-- They should be added to all the platforms we use:
+- Where relevant, they should be added to the other platforms we use regularly:
   - Instagram
-  - GitHub
   - Vercel
   - Figma
-  - Resend
-  - Luma

 ## Meetings